PGA Golf Betting Tips for This Week – PGA Odds 2024

 One alternative way to bet on golf is to play fantasy pick’em at sites like Underdog Fantasy and PrizePicks.

-Both the Underdog Fantasy promo code and PrizePicks promo code deliver new users $100, which is a great way to get started.
+Both the Underdog Fantasy promo code and PrizePicks promo code deliver great ways for new users to get started.

 For those unfamiliar, these DFS sites. is a unique take on daily fantasy that pits players against the house (rather than other players) in a series of prop bets.
 There are no lineups to build or salaries to manage.
 Simply pick a game, look at the available props, make your decision, and choose a bet amount.